Humans are social beings and the sense of tribe, or belonging, is extremely strong.

 Hah, see how even online interaction can make you grow?
 It’s all about frequency.
 You draw the information/person/situation to yourself until the vibrations no longer match.
 Then you part.

-Subjects that might need processing as you consider leaving a group:
+Subjects that might need processing as you consider leaving an online group:

 Once you believe that you have gleaned all you can from your group experience, then leave it with love (not flames!) and move on to the next interest.